GraphAlchemist/Alchemy/app/scripts/alchemy/drawing/edgeUtils.coffee.md

             height = triangle.height
             hyp = triangle.hyp

-The widht of the stroke places a large part in how the arrow lays out with larger edge widths.
+The width of the stroke places a large part in how the arrow lays out with larger edge widths.

             edgeWidth = edge['stroke-width']